-In the College of Architecture, the program leading to the Bachelor of Science in Industrial Design has been recognized by the Industrial Designers Society of America.
-The National Architectural Accrediting Board has accredited Board has accredited the curriculum leading to the Master of Architecture.
-The Master of City Planning degree program has been accredited by the Planning Accreditation Board.
+In the College of Architecture, the program leading to the Bachelor of Science in Industrial Design has been recognized by the Industrial Designers Society of America and is in the review process for accreditation by the National Association of Schools in Art and Design.
+The National Architectural Accrediting Board has accredited the curriculum leading to the Master of Architecture.
+The Master of City and Regional Planning degree program has been accredited by the Planning Accreditation Board.
+The Building Construction Program has been accredited by the American Council for Construction Education.